thestickybullgod/CrunchHash/PARALLEL_PROCESSING_IMPLEMENTATION.md

 # Parallel Batch Processing Implementation - Complete

 ## Overview
-Successfully completed the parallel batch processing implementation for Hashps1 v2.1.
+Successfully completed the parallel batch processing implementation for CrunchHash v2.6.
 The batch processing has been refactored from sequential (one file at a time) to true parallel execution using PowerShell runspace pools with real-time result streaming.

 ## What Was Changed